thegreenchicken/aole-theme-2019/README.md

 get familiarized with wordpress template hierarchy: https://developer.wordpress.org/themes/basics/template-hierarchy/

 * There is a readme file on each folder describing the file functions on each file.
+Othewise, descriptions may be provided in the files themselves.
 * When you are logged in, the files responsible for each part of the page are displayed as html comments, so that it is easier to identify where to make changes.

 ### CSS (SCSS)